 Bring a copy of your presentation file – preferably on a USB drive, or stored in a cloud-based account, or both, if possible.

 As much in advance of your session as possible, you should load your presentation files onto the computer you’ll be using, and check that it displays correctly, including any websites and multimedia you may be using.
 You can do this on your own, during any break before your session.

 The presentation file formats that may be used on the local computers are:

 - PDF: We recommend you use PDF, unless you need the features of another format.
 Even so we recommend that you have a PDF version of your presentation as a backup.
 PDF is the most compatible format and works offline.
 You can export a PDF of your presentation from PowerPoint, Keynote, Google Slides, etc.

 - PowerPoint: PPT, PPTX, and PDF files can be opened directly on venue computers.
-The version of PowerPoint available is Microsoft Office 2016.
+The version of PowerPoint available will be Microsoft Office 2010–2016.

 - Google Slides & Prezi: These can be displayed online in a browser.
 Be sure to test well in advance of your session using the presenter’s computer in your venue.

-If you want to use AMICAL’s logo in your presentation, you can find high-quality images on our Brand assets
+We encourage you to incorporate the logo of the AMICAL 2023 Conference in your presentation.
+It’s available in color, black and white.
+If you want to use AMICAL’s logo, you can find high-quality images on our Brand assets page.